-Ted Zoller oversees the teaching and outreach programs of the Center for Entrepreneurial Studies at UNC Kenan-Flagler.
+Ted Zoller is the T.W.
+Lewis Clinical Professor of Strategy and Entrepreneurship and director of the Center for Entrepreneurial Studies.
+He oversees the teaching and outreach programs of the Center for Entrepreneurial Studies at UNC Kenan-Flagler.

 He serves on the boards of Idea Fund Partners, Rex Health Ventures, Southeast TechInventures, the executive committee of Council of Entrepreneurial Development, and the national board of the Specialist People Foundation.

 He received his PhD from UNC, master’s degrees from the University of Virginia and Syracuse University, and a dual bachelor’s degree from the College of William & Mary.